Forest-Newark/tiy-homework-animal-shelter/README.md

 You may want to think about using an appropriate package name for your classes.
 For example, com.theironyard.

-Animal Class
+com.forestnewark.Animal Class

-You will need to create a class named Animal.
+You will need to create a class named com.forestnewark.Animal.
 Animals have these properties:

 Name
 Species
 Breed
 Description
-MenuService class
+com.forestnewark.MenuService class

 This program is text-based and users interact with it using menus and textual prompts.
 You'll see all of these details below, but this is an example of what the main menu will look like: